-The things mentioned, and later removed due to size constraints, were the Ruby Arment (can be found via cheat codes), Mana-Drops (a mystery item called ??? in English and '...' in Japanese) that could cure all status, heal all health, and recover all magic, a fourth character (one of 4 recruited NPCs that acted as Stand-Ins for a missing character during plot points, later removed but left in place with a cheat code they could be activated), 9th level magic (can be randomly accessed by stat growth of spells when cast in succession which only include extra animation and power), and the fabled 9th element called Life / Mana / Solar which have icons and a stand in slots in the spell ring when accessed by using a cheat code to restore slot-spaces (not available in the normal game despite rumors) but are broken bits that do nothing in the game even with a cheat code.
+- The things mentioned, and later removed due to size constraints, were the Ruby Armet (can be found via cheat codes), Mana-Drops (a mystery item called ??? in English and '...' in Japanese) that could cure all status conditions, heal all health, and recover all magic and a fourth character (one of 4 recruited NPCs that acted as stand-ins for a missing character during plot points, later removed but left in place with a cheat code they could be activated), but are broken bits that do nothing in the game even with a cheat code.

-What Could Have Been: The SNES CD-ROM debacle.
+- What Could Have Been: One of the most infamous examples in the realm of video games.
+Essentially, Secret of Mana started life as an add-on for the SNES CD-ROM, and was designed to be one of the most ambitiously expansive games of the early 1990's to take advantage of the significantly higher data capacity of the CD-ROM format.
+However, when the Nintendo/Sony partnership that the SNES-CD hinged on collapsed spectacularly, Square was forced to release the game on a cartridge instead, cutting out roughly 40% of its content in order to make it fit on the much lower-capacity medium.
+For reference, CDs are capable of holding roughly 700 MB of data.
+The Secret of Mana cartridge holds sixteen.
 By all reports, having to strip this game down is what led to the schism between Square and Nintendo in the latter 90s and drove Square into Sony's arms.
+Reportedly, Chrono Trigger was based heavily on the leftover concepts that didn't make it through this phase of development (and was in fact the game's tentative title after it was decided it wouldn't be Final Fantasy IV).
 To this day fans lament the game we never got, and wonder what could've been had the game come out in its original design (and with Square's loyalty to Nintendo intact)...
 The very level of the game that we did get indicates how good What Could Have Been was.

-Special mention should go to the English script, which suffered the most from the CD-cartridge transfer.
+- Special mention should go to the English script, which may have suffered the most from the CD-cartridge transfer.
 Ted Woolsey himself later remarked that the localization "nearly killed" him, mentioning that "about 40% of the text" had to be "nuked" due to space restrictions.